70th United States Congress: Party summary

 The count below identifies party affiliations at the beginning of the first session of this Congress, and includes members from vacancies and newly admitted states, when they were first seated.
 Changes resulting from subsequent replacements are shown below in the "Changes in membership" section.

 Senate

+At the end of the first month of the first session of Congress, Republicans gained control of the Senate through a VP-tie-breaking majority.